 It also helps us “put on the brakes”.
 This is useful when things get too busy or stressful at work or life in general.

-That way we don’t find ourselves overstressed or reaching a breaking point.
+That way we don’t find ourselves over stressed or reaching a breaking point.

-43. Yoga Increases Our Red Blood Cells
+43. Yoga Increases Your Red Blood Cells

 We’ve seen earlier that yoga helps promote healthy blood circulation (see #30).